pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 requests on a single thread and then delegates them to be handled by background workers.
 [WhyUseNodeJS]_

-Single thread mechanism code example
+Single thread mechanism code example [Single Thread Mechanism]_
 ------------------------------------

 .. code-block:: JavaScript